thutahw/tp/docs/UserGuide.md

 NAME          | The name of the patient.
 It must consist <ins>solely</ins> of alphabets, and should be a combination of the first and last name in that order.
 E.g. Alice Tan
 CONTACT       | The hand phone number that the patient wishes to be contacted by.
 It must consist <ins>solely</ins> of numbers.
 E.g. 91234567
 GENDER        | The gender of the patient.
 In short, female is indicated by the letter ‘F’ and male is indicated by the letter ‘M’.
+REMARK        | Any remarks about the patient.
+It can be any text -- alphanumerical, special characters etc. are allowed.
+E.g. Only available on Mon / Tues
+TAG           | The tag for the patient.
+It must only be alphanumerical and must not contain spaces or special characters.
+Can have multiple tags.
+E.g. Diabetic

 **Example:**<br>
 1. Type `addpatient nric/S9772234F name/Jason Tan contact/98765432 gender/M` into the command box.